kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 Similar to `selectors`, you can also specify resources that should be excluded from functions.

-For example, you can selectively exclude a resource if it has both kind "Deployment" and name "nginx":
+For example, you can exclude a resource if it has both kind "Deployment" and name "nginx":

 ```yaml
 apiVersion: kpt.dev/v1